secure-diversITy/splunk/splunkhelper/README.md

 ## Description

    Have you ever started splunk> as the wrong user?
-Oh well if you HAVE you know what I mean.
-This helper here exists to avoid those forever!
+Oh well if you *HAVE* - you know what I mean.
+This helper here exists to avoid this problem forever!
    Just configure this helper as described in "Install" and begin using splunk> "worry-free".

-  - Never worry about doing splunk> related commands with the correct user!
-  - No need to switch from user >root< to your splunk user
+   Note:

-    Since splunk> v6.1.1 a Variable SPLUNK_OS_USER exists which is doing more or less the same but it doesn't work in the same manner and comes without the command shortcuts of course.
+   Since splunk> v6.1.1 a Variable *SPLUNK_OS_USER* exists which is doing more or less the same but not in the complete same manner and it comes without the command shortcuts, of course.

-    Setting this Variable is nevertheless a good idea just as a fallback if something goes wrong (see install for the details).
+   Setting this Variable is nevertheless a good idea - at least as a fallback if something goes wrong (see install for the details).
+Using that variable + this helper will make your splunk commands as much immutable as possible!

+- Never worry about doing splunk> related commands with the correct user
+- No need to switch from user >root< to your splunk user (privileges gets dropped automagically)
+- Ease up your life by entering simple shortcuts instead of non-rememberable arguments
+- Simply execute splunk commands regardless in which path you currently are in

 ## Usage:

-   It is recommended to install this script in /usr/bin and name it "splunk".
-This way wherever you are you can simply type "splunk" or one of the shortcut commands and don't care about using the correct user.
+   You have to install this script in /usr/bin and name it "splunk" (see "Install").
+That way wherever you are you can simply type "splunk" or one of the shortcut commands and don't need to care about using the correct user.

 - "splunk" can use all arguments like with /opt/splunk/bin/splunk
 - execute one of the shortcut commands to do a quick action as explained in the next chapter